Codesai/curso-tdd-ts/tire-pressure-variation/README.md

 ### Constraints.

-Aside from its constructor this is the only public method of the `Alarm` class:
+- Aside from its constructor the only public method of the `Alarm` class is:

 `check(): void`

 `Alarm` cannot have any accessor methods to see its state, and all its fields must be private.

+- Disable the AI completion of your IDE.

 ### Tools